transcom/mymove/docs/data/tspp-data-creation.md

 >
 > `\copy` is a simpler way of getting this into the db because it requires less in the way of user permissions (unlike the `COPY` command).
 Use your absolute path for where you stored those CSV files.

+Note: If you wish to view existing data from production, use the command `bin/run-prod-migrations`.
+The local development `dev-db` does not contain the full set of data.
+You should not need to run the command `bin/run-prod-migrations` to complete the steps outlined here.

 ## Verify Input Files

 Check that the files you are about to import have roughly the correct number of lines in them: